nox60/chatterbox/src/doc/pki.md

 When a chaincode is installed and instantiated, all the smart contracts within it are made available to the corresponding channel.

+All Hyperledger Fabric CA servers in a cluster share the same database for keeping track of identities and certificates.
+If LDAP is configured, the identity information is kept in LDAP rather than the database.

+A server may contain multiple CAs.
+Each CA is either a root CA or an intermediate CA. Each intermediate CA has a parent CA which is either a root CA or another intermediate CA.